-Computer Maintenance(For Windows devices and including 3rd-party maintenance apps)
+Computer MaintenanceFor Windows and including free 3rd-party maintenance apps

 If your computer or Windows device is starting to feel slow, busy or unresponsive, try following the computer maintenance tips on this page.
 They will be especially helpful if you have an older Windows device which you haven't cleaned up in a while, but they will help with new Windows devices too.
 (If you're using Windows 10, and you only want to use Windows 10's built-in maintenance tools, please see Windows 10 Maintenance.)